RicePad/my_ruby_gem_view_tool/README.md

 # JonliViewTool

-A gem that provides various view specific methods for applications ie: trademark statement on a website.
+A gem that provides various view specific methods for applications ie: trademark statement on a website

 ## Installation